Freezer Burn Motorized/ Mutant Vehicle Operation Policy

-A Mutant Vehicle is a unique, motorized creation that shows little or no resemblance to their original form, or to any standard street vehicle.
-Mutant Vehicles are radically, stunningly, (usually) permanently, and safely modified from their base vehicle.
+A Motorized/ Mutant Vehicle can be a unique, motorized creation that shows little or no resemblance to their original form or to any standard street vehicle.
+Mutant Vehicles may be radically, stunningly, (usually) permanently, and safely modified from their base vehicle.
 Sometimes the whole vehicle is made from scratch.
-And sometimes, they are just a necessity for mobility and accessibility.
+And sometimes, the Motorized/ Mutant Vehicle is nothing special but rather a necessity for mobility and accessibility.

-All motorized vehicles being used on the Fraya (outside of entry and exodus) are considered Mutant Vehicles and must meet the onsite inspections required.
-Mutant Vehicles include (but are not limited to) Art cars, Mobility vehicles (work trucks, personal golf carts, mobility scooters) or Pleasure craft (one-wheels, gasoline or electric bikes, segways, etc).
-Each Motorized vehicle requires its own registration.
+All vehicles that have an electric or Internal Combustion Engine being used on the Fraya (outside of entry and exodus) are considered Motorized/ Mutant Vehicles and must meet the onsite inspections required.
+Motorized/ Mutant Vehicles include (but are not limited to) Art cars, mobility vehicles (work trucks, personal golf carts, mobility scooters) or Pleasure craft (one-wheels, gasoline or electric bikes, segways, etc).
+Each Motorized/ Mutant vehicle requires its own registration.
 The DMV may decline a license to a vehicle if there is a demonstrable safety concern.
+ATV’s (Quads) and UTV’s (Side by Sides) are not permitted at Freezer Burn without Production approval prior to the event date.

 Operating Requirements